theopmw/recipe-box/TESTING.md

 ![index.html cards](assets/images/testing_screenshots/index.html_cards_fix.png)

-- ### Search flash message displayed whether there are mutiple results or 0
+- ### Search flash message displayed whether there are multiple results or 0

 Expected:
 If 0 results are returned when a user submits a search query, a flash message is displayed to tell them that there are no matches for their search and to search again.
 If there are search results, there is no flash message and the results are displayed.

 Testing:
-Try seaching for items that exist and dont exist to test whether the search functionality is working correctly.
+Try searching for items that exist and don’t exist to test whether the search functionality is working correctly.

 Result:
-The flash message is displayed even when there are search results that match a users search query.
+The flash message is displayed even when there are search results that match a user’s search query.

 app.py search route snippet: